-- 8.16.
-The accrual basis, which matches the time of recording with the timing of the events giving rise to the flows, provides the most comprehensive accounting because all flows are recorded, including nonmonetary transactions, imputed transactions, and other flows.
+- The accrual basis, which matches the time of recording with the timing of the events giving rise to the flows, provides the most comprehensive accounting because all flows are recorded, including nonmonetary transactions, imputed transactions, and other flows.
 Such a comprehensive recording ensures the integration of flows and changes in positions as well as consistency among ITA, IIP, and AMNE statistics.
-The accrual basis is consistent with the way transactions, other flows, and key aggregates are defined, and it corresponds closely to U.S. business accounting practices. - 8.17.
-The accrual basis specifies that transactions are to be recorded when a change of ownership occurs in real or financial assets.
+The accrual basis is consistent with the way transactions, other flows, and key aggregates are defined, and it corresponds closely to U.S. business accounting practices. - in real or financial assets.
 Generally, economic ownership changes when real and financial assets are purchased or sold, and the time of recording these transactions is when the purchases or sales are entered on the books of the business entities, regardless of when payment was due or actually made.
 This change in ownership principle is the same as that employed throughout the U.S. National Economic Accounts. - 8.18.
 The concept of economic ownership refers to the ownership of assets and all of the risks and rewards of ownership.
 The risks include the potential losses caused by damage, theft, or holding losses; by management, transfer, or maintenance costs that are greater than anticipated; and, in the case of financial assets, by default of the counterparty.
 The rewards generally refer to the ability to use assets in production, such as buildings or machinery; the generation of services, such as renting produced assets to another entity; the generation of property income, such as interest and dividends received by owners of financial assets; and the potential to sell and thus realize holding gains. - 8.19.
 Economic ownership is often the same as legal ownership, and changes in legal ownership are often used as evidence that a change in economic ownership has occurred.
 However, evidence that legal ownership has changed is sometimes not available in a timely fashion and occasionally differs from the concept of risk and rewards of economic ownership.
 In such cases, pragmatic applications are employed to gauge the appropriate time of recording of transactions.